-Every urgent care practice strives to provide a positive experience for its patients.
+Every medical practice strives to provide a positive experience for its patients.
 It’s a tall order when you consider factors like overcrowdedness, staff shortages, and increased employee burnout within the Healthcare industry.

-Even under these challenging circumstances, urgent care practices can make small changes that significantly impact providing better care for patients and staff.
+Even under these challenging circumstances, medical practices can make small changes that significantly impact providing better care for patients and staff.
 Learn which ones to start applying today.

 1. Offer telehealth options